Kenivia/Honing-Forecast/README.md

 1. Tick the upgrades you want like on Maxroll
 2. Put in how much materials you have
-3. Press **Find chance of success**
-4. This will tell you how likely you are to succeed, and what are the bottlenecks(the bottlenecks are not mutually exclusive, so they may add up to more than the chance of failure)
+3. This will tell you how likely you are to succeed, and what are the bottlenecks.

 ## How it works